jmarranz/relproxy/README.md

 http://www.innowhere.com/inexperiments/jreloadex?itsnat_doc_name=jreloadex
 http://www.innowhere.com/inexperiments/groovyex?itsnat_doc_name=groovyex

-Take a look source code of RelProxy and [ItsNat Experiments](https://github.com/jmarranz/itsnat/tree/master/inexperiments) for Maven and Ant configurations and code examples of how to use with ItsNat (Java and Groovy code) and standalone shell.
+Take a look to the source code of RelProxy and [ItsNat Experiments](https://github.com/jmarranz/itsnat/tree/master/inexperiments) for Maven and Ant configurations (for NetBeans) and code examples of how to use with ItsNat (Java and Groovy code) and standalone shell.
+ItsNat examples are just an example of use case of RelProxy, RelProxy has no dependency on ItsNat and is not part of ItsNat.

 You can get a compiled jar file with the last snapshot (virtually the final) here: https://github.com/jmarranz/itsnat/raw/master/inexperiments/web/WEB-INF/lib/relproxy-0.8-SNAPSHOT.jar